Psychedelic/cap-js/README.md

 ### Router Canister

 ### `capRouter.get_index_canisters(witness)`
-> Return all Cap index canisters
+> Return all Cap index canisters (Router and any replicas, when scaled)

 #### Parameters